beyond-decentralized/AIRport/engines/terminal/README.md

 # terminal
-Transfers passengers (user data) between parking (local storage), ground transport (network storage and P2P) and airplanes (user facing Apps).
+"Transfers passengers (user data) between parking (local SqLite), ground transport (IPFS & Arweave) and airplanes (Apps)."

-Terminal is the core application that hosts storage (SqLite) and interfaces with schema libraries (which run via the "terminal" library, in separate isolated processes) as well as with other users (on other devices running AIRport terminals).
+Terminal is the core application that hosts storage (SqLite) and interfaces with schemas, Apps and Persistent Storage (IPFS & Arweave).